kyverno/website/content/en/docs/Installation/customization.md

 9. `resourceFilters`: Kubernetes resources in the format "[kind,namespace,name]" where the policy is not evaluated by the admission webhook.
 For example --filterKind "[Deployment, kyverno, kyverno]" --filterKind "[Deployment, kyverno, kyverno],[Events, *, *]".
 Note that resource filters do not apply to background scanning mode.
 See the [Resource Filters](#resource-filters) section for more complete information.
 10. `webhooks`: specifies the Namespace or object exclusion to configure in the webhooks managed by Kyverno.
 Default is `'[{"namespaceSelector": {"matchExpressions": [{"key":"kubernetes.io/metadata.name","operator":"NotIn","values":["kyverno"]}]}}]'`.
 11. `webhookAnnotations`: instructs Kyverno to add annotations to its webhooks for AKS support.
 Default is undefined.
 See the [AKS notes](/docs/installation/platform-notes/#notes-for-aks-users) section for details.
+12. `webhookLabels`: instructs Kyverno to add labels to its webhooks.
+Default is undefined.

 ### Container Flags